elastic/elastic-charts/api/charts.api.md

     onBrushEnd?: (brushArea: HeatmapBrushEvent) => void;
     // (undocumented)
     timeZone: string;
-    // Warning: (ae-forgotten-export) The symbol "Pixels" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     width: Pixels;
     // Warning: (ae-forgotten-export) The symbol "Font" needs to be exported by the entry point index.d.ts